 When it is fattened up, it is time to turn into a pupa.
 From there, an adult insect will emerge (imago).
 With many insects, it will live in its larval stage for around 50% up to 95% of its total life span.

-5 insect species that have an extreme long lifespan
+5 insect species that have an extremely long lifespan

 However, some insects have taken it to the extreme regarding total lifespan.
-They evolved too live extremely long.
-This take up strange ways they live, and in many cases it is still not fully understood.
+They evolved to live extremely long.
+This takes up strange ways they live, and in many cases, it is still not fully understood.
 We will talk about 5 insect species that are exceptionally long living (at least compared to other insects).

 Periodical Cicada (Magicicada spp.): 17 years

-The Periodical Cicada is long believed to be the oldest insects in the animal kingdom.
-There are three species that live 17 years — M. septendecim, M. cassinii and M. septendecula.
+The Periodical Cicada is long believed to be the oldest insect species in the animal kingdom.
+There are three species that live for 17 years — M. septendecim, M. cassinii and M. septendecula.
 Or maybe I can better say: they emerge every 17 years.
 Millions of them in a single night.